Brownfield or Greenfield

-Following a recent BBC Inside Out investigation revealing figures (from 326 councils) showing that between 2011 and 2014 only 457,490 homes were built, compared to the estimated 974,000 that homes were needed.
+Following a recent revealing figures (from 326 councils) showing that between 2011 and 2014 only 457,490 homes were built, compared to the estimated 974,000 that homes were needed during this time.

 In response to the investigation, the Housing Minister Brandon Lewis said the government aimed to see one million new homes over this Parliament.

-But where will these houses be built; Brownfield or Greenfield sites?
-There's pro's and con's for both, what do you think?
+But where will these houses be built; on Brownfield (previously developed land) or Greenfield (undevelopd land) sites?

 - Brownfield sites usually consist of derelict and/or unused buildings that are found, for the most part, in unattractive, economically depressed areas of our towns and cities.

-- A Brownfield site can be more expensive to build on because of the clean-up required to remove any contamination from previous industrial use.
+- A Brownfield site can be more expensive to build on because of the clean-up required to remove any contamination from previous industrial use such as pollution from hazardous wastes.

 - Redeveloping a Brownfield site not only boosts the economy by creating jobs and lifting property prices, but it improves the environment and creates a safer, healthier space.